 - if you are taking any prescription or nonprescription medicine, herbal preparation, or dietary supplement

 - if you have allergies to medicines, foods, or other substances

 Some MEDICINES MAY INTERACT with gramicidin/neomycin/polymyxin drops.
-Because little, if any, of gramicidin/neomycin/polymyxin drops is absorbed into the blood, the risk of it interacting with another medicine is low.
+Because little, if any, of gramicidin/neomycin/polymyxin drops are absorbed into the blood, the risk of it interacting with another medicine is low.

 Ask your health care provider if gramicidin/neomycin/polymyxin drops may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.

 How to use gramicidin/ neomycin/ polymyxin drops:

 Use gramicidin/neomycin/polymyxin drops as directed by your doctor.
 Check the label on the medicine for exact dosing instructions.

 - To use gramicidin/neomycin/polymyxin drops in the eye, first, wash your hands.
 Tilt your head back.
 Using your index finger, pull the lower eyelid away from the eye to form a pouch.
 Drop the medicine into the pouch and gently close your eyes.
 Immediately use your finger to apply pressure to the inside corner of the eyelid for 1 to 2 minutes.
 Do not blink.
 Remove excess medicine around your eye with a clean, dry tissue, being careful not to touch your eye.
 Wash your hands to remove any medicine that may be on them.